A Car Accident Lawyer Fighting for Rockville’s Injured Drivers

 We also understand that every car crash is unique.
-That's why we never take a one-size-fits-all approach to the auto accident cases we handle at our law firm.
+That's why we never take a one-size-fits-all approach to the car accident cases we handle at our Rockville law firm.
 We custom-design every legal case to address your specific legal needs.
 Some of the more complex cases we handle include:

-At the Law Offices of Maryland, auto accident attorney Stuart L. Plotnick, we go beyond the expected in helping the victim of an auto accident.
-Our auto injury lawyers know that an accident results in trauma and loss that you may be not be able to cope with right away; including bodily injuries, medical expenses, the loss of your car, and time missed from work among them.
+At the Law Offices of Stuart L. Plotnick LLC, we go beyond the expected in helping injured crash victims.
+Our car accident lawyers know that a collision often results in trauma and loss that you may be not be able to cope with right away; including personal injury, medical expenses, damages to your car, and time missed from work.
 From negotiating with the insurance company to the final recovery for the injuries and losses you suffer, we will pursue the compensation you are entitled to.
-No matter how big or small your car accident case, we will give you and your case personal attention.
+No matter how big or small your car accident case, we will give you and your case our personal attention.

-In order to protect your rights after a traffic accident, never accept the first settlement an insurance company offers you.
-Insurance companies know that many people can be desperate or in distress, and often try to resolve claims quickly by offering the lowest amount possible upfront - which is often much less than you deserve.
-If you accept a settlement too soon, you waive your right to receiving further compensation, leaving you unable to pay for future medical expenses and other losses caused by the accident.
-You need to wait until you fully recover before even thinking about settlement.
+In order to protect your rights after a car crash, never accept the first settlement an insurance company offers you.
+Insurance companies know that a lot of people are desperate or in distress after a car accident, and preying on that fear, they often try to resolve claims quickly by offering the lowest amount possible up front – which is often much less than you deserve.
+If you accept a settlement too soon, you waive your right to receive further compensation, possibly leaving you unable to pay for future medical expenses and other losses caused by the car accident that.
+It’s important to wait until you fully recover before you even think about accepting an offer from a settlement.

-An important aspect of an auto accident claim is accurately determining the true and full dollar value of your claim based on the nature of your injuries, amount of medical expenses, lost wages, pain and suffering, and any long term consequences.
-The responsible driver's insurance company will not take all of these relevant factors into consideration unless you.
-Make sure you know the true value of your injury claim by consulting with our experienced Arlington auto accident attorney.
-Please contact the Law Offices of Stuart L. Plotnick, LLC today to schedule a free case evaluation.
+An important aspect of a car accident claim is accurately determining the true and full dollar value of your claim based on the nature of your injuries, amount of medical expenses, lost wages, pain and suffering, and any long-term consequences.
+The responsible driver's insurance company will not take all of these relevant factors into consideration unless your car accident attorney forces them to.
+Make sure you know the true value of your injury claim by consulting with an experienced car crash attorney.
+Contact our Rockville law firm today for a free consultation.

-When you contact us, we take an aggressive approach with insurance companies and the person responsible for your crash.
+When you contact our Rockville law firm, we take an aggressive approach with insurance companies and the people responsible for your car accident.
 Instead of insurance companies calling the shots, we dictate which direction your case will go right from the start.
 We demand results.

-Some people are lucky enough to walk away from an auto accident without a scratch.
+Some people are lucky enough to walk away from a car accident without getting hurt.
 But millions of others sustain permanent, life-altering injuries.
 A serious brain injury or spinal cord injury can leave you with a permanent disability that requires lifelong medical care.
 Even a relatively minor injury can result in chronic pain or physical issues that plague you for years.
 Fatal car accidents happen far too commonly as well.
-That's why you need us on your side, fighting for your rights.
+That's why you need a car crash attorney on your side, fighting for your rights.

 Such scare tactics don't intimidate us.
-Attorney Plotnick and his talented legal team know how to find the evidence you need to build a strong legal case designed to succeed.
+Attorney Plotnick and his talented Rockville legal team know how to find the evidence you need to build a strong legal case designed to succeed.
 We know how to take on insurance companies and win.
 Find out what we can do for you.
-Contact our law firm and schedule your free case evaluation.
-Stuart Plotnick demands justice.
+Contact our Rockville law firm and schedule your free case evaluation.
+We demand justice for you.

 Whiplash is one of the most common injuries suffered in car accidents.
 Whiplash is defined as a neck injury due to forceful, rapid back-and-forth movement of the neck and head, which causes the brain to strike the front and then back of the skull due to the violent motion.
 The force that causes whiplash is very much like the cracking of a whip.
-Whiplash is most commonly the result of a rear-end auto accident and can commonly result in a concussion and in some cases, more severe brain injuries.
-Even in car accidents occurring at lesser speeds serious injuries can result.
-Attorney Plotnick knows how this injury can affect you and your family after an accident.
+Whiplash is most commonly the result of a rear-end car crash and commonly results in a concussion and in some cases, more severe brain injuries.
+Even in car accidents occurring at lesser speeds, serious injuries can happen.
+Attorney Plotnick knows how this type of injury can affect you and your family after a car accident.
 He can help you fight for the medical benefits and financial compensation you need to get back on the road to recovery.

 Causes and Symptoms of Whiplash

-This whipping motion can strain and tear the ligaments and muscles in your neck and shoulders causing you pain and discomfort and in some cases limiting your range of motion.
-The jerking movement might also lead to concussion if the brain impacts the skull during the event.
-You may not experience symptoms for 24 hours after your car accident, so it is important to watch for signs of whiplash induced injury in the first few days following your accident.
+This whipping motion can strain and tear the ligaments and muscles in your neck and shoulders causing you pain and discomfort, and in some cases, limiting your range of motion.
+The jerking movement might also lead to a concussion if the brain impacts the skull during the event.
+You may not experience symptoms for 24 hours or longer after your car accident, so it is important to watch for signs of whiplash induced injury in the first few days following your accident.
 Symptoms include: